itzceekay/itzceekay.github.io/README.md

 ### **kiru@live.unc.edu**

-- Currently reading " Ready player one " by Ernest Cline after "The Martian" and "1984" .
+- Currently reading " Ready player one" by Ernest Cline after "The Martian" and "1984" .

 ### About me :
 Information science grad @ Univerity of North Carolina Chapel Hill .
-Currently working as a devops intern at Peoplenet.
+Compelted my SE internship at Peoplenet,MSP during summer.
 Worked for IBM as an Application developer for 40 months primarily in Agile and Devops environment.
-### Skills :
+### Skills and Languages :
 - [x] Java
 - [x] Go Lang
 - [x] Python